The sun-protecting power pair you should look out for!

 True to its name, titanium dioxide is produced from titanium — a highly reflective, white and chalky substance in its natural state.
 On the other hand, zinc oxide is derived from the organic and natural mineral, zinc.
 Many dermatologists often recommend the latter instead because it provides broad UVA and UVB protection across more radiation wavelengths.
 It is also the only active ingredient that has been rigorously tested and FDA-approved as safe for use on babies under 6 months of age and children; a testament to its high degree of safety (U.S Food and Drug Administration 2018)!

-To maintain cosmeceutical elegance, safe, organic and natural formulations such as Liht Organics’ Sunliht Defense Powder, an SPF-infused organic treatment powder, contain sizeably scaled down versions of zinc oxide and titanium dioxide.
+To maintain cosmeceutical elegance, safe, organic and natural formulations such as Liht Organics’ All-Day Perfection Foundation an SPF-infused powder foundation, contain sizeably scaled down versions of zinc oxide and titanium dioxide.
 They are both measured in nanometres (nm), a unit of measurement used to measure microfine particles.
 However, zinc oxide is scaled down to 20-300nm, while titanium dioxide to roughly 10-100nm.
 While there is a slight difference in the sizes of these two organic and natural minerals, both are so small that it glides across the skin with less chalkiness, but also doesn’t penetrate the skin and into the bloodstream à la harmful chemical sunscreen filters!

 3. Broad Spectrum UVA and UVB Radiation Protection